miguelMartinezL/that-assembly/README.md

 ld myexit.o -o myexit
 ```

-- Place binary file into the bin/ directory to be able to gitignore them
+- Place binary files into the bin/ directory to be able to gitignore them